1How would I help?

-It is an organisation that registers potential bone marrow donors and already has 10.6 million participants.
-It was started in 1991 and has been designated as the Hub centre for this Continent.
-As such, we are responsible for coordinating the provision of unrelated donors for our patients in association with a world wide data base.
+It is an organisation that searches for potential stem cell donors both in South Africa and internationally.
+It was started in 1991 and has been designated as the hub centre for the African continent.
+As such, we are responsible for coordinating the provision of unrelated donors for our patients in association with a worldwide database.

 4Why do people need bone marrow transplants?

-Every year thousands of individuals with blood diseases such as leukaemia, marrow failure or aplasia, and inherited metabolic and immune deficiency syndromes reach a stage where only this procedure offers a chance of cure.
+Every year, thousands of individuals with blood diseases such as leukaemia, marrow failure or aplasia, and inherited metabolic and immune deficiency syndromes reach a stage where only a stem cell transplant can drive the disease into remission.

 5Why are unrelated donors needed?